awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Create.md

    To use an existing role, you must have the `iam:PassRole` permission to pass that role to Synthetics and Lambda\.
 You must also have the `iam:GetRole` permission\.

 1. \(Optional\) Under **Alarms**, choose whether you want default CloudWatch alarms to be created for this canary\.
+If you choose to create alarms, they are created with the following name convention:`Synthetics-Alarm-canaryName-index `

+   `index` is a number representing each different alarm created for this canary\.
+The first alarm has an index of 1, the second alarm has an index of 2, and so on\.

 1. \(Optional\) To have this canary test an endpoint that is on a VPC, choose **VPC settings**, and then do the following:

    1. Select the VPC that hosts the endpoint\.

    1. Select one or more subnets on your VPC\.
-You must select a private subnet because a Lambda instance can't be configured to run in a public subnet when an IP address cannot be assigned to the Lambda instance during execution\.
+You must select a private subnet because a Lambda instance can't be configured to run in a public subnet when an IP address can't be assigned to the Lambda instance during execution\.
 For more information, see [Configuring a Lambda Function to Access Resources in a VPC](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html)\.

    1. Select one or more security groups on your VPC\.